climateinteractive/enroads-guide/docs/guide/background.rst

 **Economies of Scale and Learning**

-Increasing the capacity and installation of new energy sources leads to a decrease in price, and therefore even greater capacity and installations.
 Costs of energy supplies such as renewables fall as cumulative experience is gained through a learning feedback loop, also known as “economies of scale.”
-Every doubling of cumulative installed capacity of renewables reduces costs by around 20%, creating a reinforcing loop (this is known as the “progress ratio”):
+Every doubling of cumulative installed capacity of renewables reduces costs by around 20%, creating a reinforcing loop (this is known as the “progress ratio”).
+Increasing the capacity (1) and installation (2) of new energy sources leads to increased learning (3), a decrease in price (4), increasing the attractiveness of renewables (5) and therefore even greater capacity and installations:

 .. image:: ../images/background_images/learningloop.png
    :scale: 50
    :align: center

-This reinforcing feedback loop explains the dynamic.
-As the price of renewables falls relative to other energy sources, the attractiveness of renewables grows.
-This leads to an even greater percentage of new capacity met by renewables, more installations of renewables, further learning, and prices falling even further.

 *This addresses questions such as*: